What are screenshots on Mac?

 Step 2: Press the Spacebar.
 The pointer changes to a camera icon.

 Step 3: Any window you mainly hover over highlights in blue.
-Click on the window you want to capture and the image saves to your desktop.
+Click on the window you want to capture and the image saves it to your desktop.

 This method also doesn’t just capture windows — you can save the desktop, the menu bar, the Dock, or even an open menu by itself.